Undocumented Children Are Not Covered Under The Mckinney-vento Act.

 Practical Implications for Schools and Communities

-To ensure that undocumented children experiencing homelessness receive the protections to which they are entitled under the McKinney-Vento Act, schools and communities should take the following steps:
+To make sure undocumented children experiencing homelessness receive the protections to which they are entitled under the McKinney-Vento Act, schools and communities should take the following steps:

 1. Develop and Implement Clear Policies: Schools should develop and implement clear policies that explicitly state that all homeless children and youth, regardless of their immigration status, are eligible for the protections of the McKinney-Vento Act.